-As of June 30, 2021, all investments were classified as available-for-sale and were carried at their estimated fair value.
+As of September 30, 2021, all investments were classified as available-for-sale and were carried at their estimated fair value.
 Unrealized gains and losses are recorded as a component of accumulated other comprehensive income (loss) until realized.
 The Company determines the appropriate classification of its investments in debt securities at the time of purchase and re-evaluates such determination at each balance sheet date.
 The Company periodically reviews its investments in debt securities for impairment and adjusts these investments to their fair value when a decline in market value is deemed to be other than temporary.
-If losses on these securities are considered to be other than temporary, the loss is recognized in earnings.
-The Company classifies its available-for-sale marketable securities as current or non-current based on each instrument's underlying effective maturity date and for which the Company has the intent and ability to hold the investment for a period of greater than 12 months.
+If losses on these securities as current or non-current based on each instrument's underlying effective maturity date and for which the Company has the intent and ability to hold the investment for a period of greater than 12 months.
 Marketable securities with maturities of less than 12 months are classified as current and are included in investments in the consolidated balance sheets.
-Marketable securities with maturities greater than 12 months for which the Company has the intent and ability to hold the investment for greater than 12 months are classified as non-current and are included in investments, non-current in the consolidated balance sheets.
+Marketable securities with maturities greater than 12 months for which the Company has the intent and ability to hold the investment for greater than 12 months are classified as non-current and are included in investments in the consolidated balance sheets.